ccorrea/Challenges/README.md

 ## Code Sample Index

 - **JSON-Deserialization**: A .NET Core console application that shows how to deserialize JSON using DataContract and Generics.
+- **Reflection**: A .NET Framework console application that shows how compare object properties using Reflection.
 - **RESTful-Endpoints:** A .NET Core console application that shows how to read and post to RESTful endpoints using HttpClient.